Reasons for Procedure

 Average Hospital Stay

 - You may need antibiotics.
-You may also need medicine for nausea and pain.
+You may also need medication for nausea and pain.

 - You may require a nasogastric (NG) tube for a few days.
 The tube enters through your nose and goes to your stomach.
-It is used to help decompress your bowel.
+It is used to help decompress your intestines.

 - Your intestine will require some time to heal before it will function properly again.
-At first, you will get nutrition through an IV (needle in your hand).
+At first, you will get nutrition through an IV.
 As you improve, you will be slowly advanced through liquid and soft diets to a regular diet.

 - If you had a colostomy or ileostomy, a pouch will be attached on the outside of your body.
 Waste material will be collected in it.
 You will receive instructions about diet and activity.
 During the first few days after surgery, you may be restricted from eating.